kulwinderkour/SehatConnect/LOGIN_GUIDE.md

 3. **Login screen appears** automatically
 4. **Use demo credentials** or click demo buttons:
    - Click "👤 Patient" to auto-fill patient credentials
    - Click "👨‍⚕️ Doctor" to auto-fill doctor credentials
-   - Click "⚙️ Admin" to auto-fill admin credentials
 5. **Click "Sign In"** to login
 6. **Success!** - You'll be redirected to the main app